20 Common Types of Succulents with Names and Pictures | Succulent Plants

 Gasteria Plants are recognizable from their thick, hard, succulent "tongue-shaped" leaves and hence their common names Ox-tongue, Cow-tongue and Lawyer's Tongue.

-Some common Gasteria varieties include Gasteria disticha, Gasteria baylissiana, Gasteria rawlinsonii, Gasteria brachyphylla and Gasteria pillansii among others.
+Some popular Gasteria varieties include Gasteria disticha, Gasteria baylissiana, Gasteria rawlinsonii, Gasteria brachyphylla and Gasteria pillansii among others.

 6. Echeveria Plants